segmentio/segment-docs/src/connections/destinations/catalog/amplitude/index.md

 ### Amplitude/Segment FAQ

 Have a question about the Amplitude/Segment integration that's already been answered?
-Take a look at [Amplitude's FAQ](https://help.amplitude.com/hc/en-us/articles/217934128-Segment-Amplitude-Integration#faq) for common issues integrating Amplitude with Segment.
+Take a look at [Amplitude's FAQ](https://developers.amplitude.com/docs/segment-amplitude-integration) for common issues integrating Amplitude with Segment.

 ### I Don't See My Data In Amplitude

-If you aren't seeing your data arrive in Amplitude, we recommend you start by taking a look at our [Analytics.js Guide on validating data being transmitted](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/#is-data-being-transmitted-to-your-third-party-destinations) to your third-party destination .
+If you aren't seeing your data arrive in Amplitude, we recommend you start by taking a look at our [Analytics.js Guide on validating data being transmitted](/docs/connections/sources/catalog/libraries/website/javascript/troubleshooting#is-data-being-transmitted-to-your-third-party-destinations) to your third-party destination.